-2.26.2.1 Brush, card ―A long brush with small knots either pan set or wire-drawn and is used for fluffing off cloth pieces.
+2.26.2.1 Brush, card — A long brush with small knots either pan set or wire-drawn and is used for fluffing off cloth pieces.
 Also used for cleaning of carding engines.

-2.26.2.2 Brush, casting ― see 2.26.2.5.
+2.26.2.2 Brush, casting — see 2.26.2.5

-2.26.2.3 Brush, circular ― A brush having circular brushing surface with a central hole to fit it in a spindle for operations.
+2.26.2.3 Brush, circular — A brush having circular brushing surface with a central hole to fit it in a spindle for operations.
 Various kinds of filling materials are used in making the brush according to the needs.
 If wires are used as the filling material, then it is called as ‘brush, circular, wire’.